Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzureRmSqlDatabaseBackupLongTermRetentionPolicy.md

 ```

 ### -ResourceId
-Specifies the ID of a resource.
+The Resource ID of the backup long term retention policy.

 ```yaml
 Type: String